 Sara Sodium is part of water.

-- is a star that sends out heat and light.
+- Our sun is a star that sends out heat and light.

 - How many times have you gone around the sun?
 (Hint - it's your age!).

 - Water can be wet, ice or an invisible gas.

 - Most of Earth's surface (3/4) is covered with water.

 - How many days can you go without water?
 (3)

 - We breathe in oxygen even when we sleep.

 - When we exercise we breathe in more oxygen because our muscles need it.

 - Bacteria changes nitrogen, that is in the soil, so that it can be used by plants.